Getting Started

 Install InputGuard

-The free browser extension is launching soon.
+The free browser extension is available on the Chrome Web Store.
 Here’s how individual install and managed deployment work — no account required for standalone use.

 Standalone mode